turbot/steampipe-mcp/README.md

-# Steampipe Model Context Protocol (MCP) Server
+# Tailpipe Model Context Protocol (MCP) Server

-Enable AI assistants like Claude to explore and query your Steampipe data!
+Enable AI assistants like Claude to explore and query your Tailpipe data!
 This Model Context Protocol (MCP) server lets AI tools:

-- Browse your Steampipe schemas and tables
+- Browse your Tailpipe schemas and tables
 - Understand your data structure and relationships
-- Run read-only SQL queries against your data
+- Run SQL queries against your data
-- Provide insights and analysis based on your infrastructure data
+- Provide insights and analysis based on your cloud and SaaS data

 Perfect for:
 - Getting AI help analyzing your cloud infrastructure
-- Letting AI explore your compliance and security data
-- Having AI assist with Steampipe query development
+- Having AI assist with Tailpipe query development
-- Enabling natural language interactions with your Steampipe data
+- Enabling natural language interactions with your Tailpipe data
+- Exploring and analyzing your data with AI assistance

-Connects directly to your local Steampipe installation or your Turbot Pipes workspace, giving you AI access to all your cloud and SaaS data.
+Connects directly to your local Tailpipe database file, giving you AI access to all your cloud and SaaS data.

 ## Components

 ### Prompts

+The Tailpipe MCP includes a built-in prompt to help you work effectively with the data:

 - **best_practices**
-  - Best practices for working with Steampipe data
+  - Best practices for working with Tailpipe data
-  - Provides detailed guidance on:
+  - Provides guidance on:
-    - How to explore available data
+    - Using tools to explore available data (partition_list, table_list, etc.)
-    - When to use specific tables
+    - SQL syntax and style conventions
+    - Data freshness and connection management
-    - Query structure and optimization
+    - Example workflow and queries

+You can load this prompt in Claude Desktop through the plug icon in the prompt window.
+The prompt will teach Claude how to:
+- Use the appropriate tools to explore and understand your data
+- Write efficient SQL queries using DuckDB syntax
-    - Response formatting
+- Follow consistent formatting and style conventions
-    - Performance considerations
+- Work with data timestamps and freshness

 ### Tools

-- **list_steampipe_tables**
-  - List all unique tables in the database, excluding public and information_schema schemas
-  - Optional input: `schema` (string): Target specific schema for table results
-  - Optional input: `filter` (string): Filter tables by ILIKE pattern (e.g. '%ec2%')

-- **inspect_steampipe_database**
-  - List all schemas in the database
-  - Optional input: `filter` (string): Filter schema names by ILIKE pattern (e.g. '%aws%')

-- **inspect_steampipe_schema**
-  - List all tables in a schema
-  - Input: `name` (string): The schema name to inspect
-  - Optional input: `filter` (string): Filter tables by ILIKE pattern (e.g. '%aws_iam_%')

-- **inspect_steampipe_table**
-  - Get detailed information about a table including its columns
-  - Input: `name` (string): The name of the table to inspect
-  - Optional input: `schema` (string): The schema containing the table
+Database Operations:

-- **query_steampipe**
+- **query_tailpipe**
-  - Execute read-only SQL queries against the connected Steampipe database
+  - Run a read-only Tailpipe SQL query
   - Input: `sql` (string): The SQL query to execute

-  - All queries are executed within a READ ONLY transaction
+- **reconnect_tailpipe**
+  - Reconnect to the database, optionally using a new database path
+  - Optional input: `database_path` (string): New database path to connect to

+Data Structure Operations:
-- **clear_steampipe_cache**
+- **partition_list**
-  - Clear any cached database information
+  - List all available Tailpipe partitions
   - No input parameters required

+- **partition_show**
+  - Show details of a specific Tailpipe partition
+  - Input: `name` (string): Name of the partition to show details for

+- **table_list**
+  - List all available Tailpipe tables
+  - No input parameters required

+- **table_show**
+  - Show details of a specific Tailpipe table
+  - Input: `name` (string): Name of the table to show details for

+Plugin Operations:
+- **plugin_list**
+  - List all available Tailpipe plugins
+  - No input parameters required

+- **plugin_show**
+  - Show details of a specific Tailpipe plugin
+  - Input: `name` (string): Name of the plugin to show details for

+Source Operations:
+- **source_list**
+  - List all available Tailpipe sources
+  - No input parameters required

+- **source_show**
+  - Show details of a specific Tailpipe source
+  - Input: `name` (string): Name of the source to show details for

-### Resource Templates
+### Resource Types

-The Steampipe MCP includes resource templates that define how to interact with different types of resources.
-Currently supported resource types:
+The Tailpipe MCP provides access to several types of resources:

-- **schema**
+- **Partitions**
-  - Represents a Steampipe schema
+  - Represents a data partition in Tailpipe
-  - Properties include name, description, and tables
+  - Properties include name, description, file count, file size, and associated plugin

-- **table**
+- **Tables**
-  - Represents a Steampipe table
+  - Represents a Tailpipe table
+  - Properties include name, description, file count, file size, and associated plugin

+- **Plugins**
+  - Represents a Tailpipe plugin
+  - Properties include name, version, and associated partitions

+- **Sources**
+  - Represents a Tailpipe data source
-  - Properties include name, description, columns, and relationships
+  - Properties include name, description, and associated plugin

-Resource templates enable structured access to Steampipe metadata, making it easier for AI tools to understand and navigate your data.
+Resource templates enable structured access to Tailpipe metadata, making it easier for AI tools to understand and navigate your data.

 ## Installation